PA Department of Health Ruling Regarding Dental Appointments

 • Regular Dental Appointments: Regular dental exams and professional cleanings are recommended every six months for healthy teeth and gums.
 Patients at risk for dental disease, including pregnant women, adults who frequently take medications that dry the mouth, smokers and diabetics may need to see the dentist more frequently to prevent or address dental issues including gum disease, cavities or plaque build-up.
 We understand dental fear and anxiety, particularly for patients who have avoided the dentists’ office for extended periods of time.
 That’s why Three Rivers Dental Group offers sedation and sleep dentistry solutions to help patients relax in comfort for pain-free dental appointments.

 At Three Rivers Dental Group we can work together to treat and even prevent periodontitis by establishing a regular dental hygiene and oral health care routine.
 Contact us at (1) 855-4-NO-FEARS or request a dental appointment online to schedule a dental exam tailored to your individual oral health needs.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, and Greensburg.